Frequently Asked Questions

 FRONTIERS fellows are also expected to provide feedback on the residency as requested by the FRONTIERS team, during and after the residency.

-What is included in a FRONTIERS Fellowship?
+What is included in a FRONTIERS fellowship?

 FRONTIERS Fellows will be entitled to receive a monthly payment covering travel, accommodation and eligible daily expenses up to 4,000 euros (early-career), 5,000 euros (mid-career), or 6,000 euros (established), based on EU rules.